 The Corporation carries out a self-assessment of its own performance annually as part of the Leadership and Management aspect of the College Self-Assessment process.
-The next Self-Assessment Report will be finalised in December 2023 and it is currently envisaged that Leadership and Management, including Governance will be assessed as Good.
+The next Self-Assessment Report will be finalised in December 2024, and it is currently envisaged that Leadership and Management, including Governance will be assessed as Good.

 In addition to feeding into the College Self-Assessment, the Corporation conducts a stand-alone in-depth review of is performance annually resulting in a Governance Development Plan (GDP).
-This is in addition to incorporating Governance into the cycle of work undertaken by the internal auditor, as well as having periodic external reviews, with these undertaken at least every three years in line with the funding agreement and Governance Code.
-The last, part of the AOC/ETF pilot concluded in July 2021, with the next scheduled for Spring 2024.
+This is in addition to incorporating Governance into the cycle of work undertaken by the internal auditor, and having periodic external reviews, with these undertaken at least every three years in line with the funding agreement and Governance Code.